So, what do I do with a batch of Pressure Cooker Broth with Shredded Chicken? I make chicken noodle soup.

 - Salt, pepper, and minced parsley to taste

-See my Pressure Cooker Chicken Broth and Shredded Chicken recipe.
-This can be made a few days before and refrigerated, or months before and frozen.
-(If frozen, just add the frozen broth and chicken into the pot.
-It will take a little longer to come back to a boil, but otherwise the timings are the same.)
+- Make the broth and shredded chicken: See my Pressure Cooker Chicken Broth and Shredded Chicken recipe.
+It can be made ahead, and refrigerated for 2 days or frozen for months.
+(If frozen, put the frozen broth and chicken straight into the pot in the "Add the broth" step.
+It will take longer to come back to a boil, but won't affect the recipe.)

-Melt the butter in a large pot over medium-high heat.
-When the butter stops foaming, add the onion and garlic, sprinkle with 1/2 teaspoon of kosher salt, and saute until the onion is softened and the garlic is browning, about five minutes.
+- Sauté the aromatics: Melt the butter in a large pot over medium-high heat.
+When the butter stops foaming, add the onion and garlic, sprinkle with ½ teaspoon of kosher salt, and sauté until the onion is softened and the garlic is browning, about five minutes.

-Add the broth to the pot, increase the heat to high, scrape the bottom of the pot with a flat edged wooden spoon to loosen any stuck bits of onion, and then cover the pot.
+- Cook the soup: Add the broth to the pot and scrape the bottom of the pot with a flat-edged wooden spoon to loosen any stuck bits of onion.
+Cover the pot, increase the heat to high, bring the broth to a boil, and boil for 1 minute.
 While the broth comes to a boil, whisk the cornstarch and water into a slurry.
 Let the broth boil for 1 minute, then stir in the cornstarch slurry, noodles, shredded chicken, and trimmed green beans.
-Let the broth come back to a boil, then reduce the heat and simmer until the noodles are tender, about 6 minutes.
+Return the broth to a boil, then reduce the heat and simmer.
+Simmer until the noodles are cooked and the green beans are tender, about 6 minutes.

 - This is a great way to use up leftovers from a roast chicken dinner.
 Use the carcass with my pressure cooker chicken stock recipe (see the related recipes, below), shred the leftover chicken, and start with step 2.